Euphrasiologist/Thesis/Corrections/Corrections.md

 Actions:

 - A paragraph to remind the reader of taxonomic complexity and problems of the thesis?
 Combining all the present evidence, expanding onto wider context and implications.
 Follow with really(?) new research on chromosome staining/genomics.
 Add more references

+## Comments and typos

+iii - people not person
+1.3 - semicolon by Penny-Byfield and Wendel 2014.
+2.1 - Usually produce (not are ususally produce)
+2.3 - rouge bracket - hybrids below)
+4.2 - cross ploidy hybridisation mostly involved dip/tet - should cite chapter 2
+4.3.2 - make clear that plastid was used to see if there were any actual differences.
+4.3.3 - < 1000bp, not >1000bp
+4.3.5 - as above can be removed.
+5.7 - semicolon (as has been done in Rhinanthus;) 6.4.2 - \ref{} issue.